 Road-tripping New Zealand’s South Island is something that should be on everyone’s bucket list.
-But the important question is, is it… *holds breath* budget-friendly?
-In this post, I’ll break down the usual costs you’ll incur on your New Zealand South Island Road Trip.
+But the important question is, is it… holds breath budget-friendly?
+In this post, I’ll break down the usual costs you’ll incur and we’ll find out exactly how much will a New Zealand South Island Road Trip cost.
 Read on to find out!

 ⇒ All prices are in NZD$ | 1US$ = 1.38NZ$